Do you believe that Jesus’ blood is enough for your transformation? Or do you believe you need to earn healing, salvation, and authority?

 6. Humility “compassionate hearts, kindness, humility, meekness, and patience,” Colossians 3:12

-To leave your old way of life, bear fruit, and embrace God’s gift of purification through the blood of Jesus it’s imperative that you submit yourself to wise counsel.
-You should speak with someone at your church OR I would love to help you through this process with spiritual empowerment coaching!
+It’s imperative that you submit yourself to wise counsel to help you in this process.
+This will help you to leave your old way of life, bear fruit, and embrace God’s gift of purification through the blood of Jesus.
+Consider speaking with someone at your church OR I would love to help you through this process with spiritual empowerment coaching!
 Let me help you put on the whole armor of God and experience a full revelation of Christ Jesus.
 Let’s transform those fleshly thoughts to spiritually and biblically sound thoughts!

 #2 Find The Cause of Your Weakness!